-This subject utilises film as a medium of examining some key moments in history.
-Students will examine the historical fact behind a number of Hollywood blockbusters and analyse the choices that have been made.
-Both Ancient and Modern History will be approached through firstly an exploration of Roman, Greek or Egyptian historical films and then topics relating to the modern world such as the Australian historical icon Ned Kelly, the Cuban Missile Crisis within the Cold War context, The Suffragette Movement, or the American Revolution, among other topics.
+This subject utilises film as a medium for examining some key moments in history.
+Students will examine the historical facts behind several Hollywood blockbusters and evaluate the choices that have been made in order to judge the historical accuracy of these depictions.
+Both Ancient and Modern History will be approached through firstly an exploration of Roman, Greek, or Egyptian historical films and then topics relating to the modern world such as the Australian historical icon Ned Kelly, The Cuban Missile Crisis within the Cold War context, The Suffragette Movement, or the Rwandan Genocide, among other topics.